-Businesses today are constantly looking for ways to reduce delivery turn around time, shrink operational expenses and boost productivity.
-But leveraging traditional means and tools for achieving these supply chain and logistics milestones are not cutting it anymore.
+Modern delivery management software empowers businesses to constantly look for ways to reduce delivery turnaround time, shrink operational expenses and boost productivity.
+Savvy enterprises are rapidly deploying advanced delivery management systems to boost customer experience and loyalty as well.
+Hence, leveraging traditional means and tools for achieving these supply chain and logistics milestones are not cutting it anymore.
 The modern-day disruption in e-Commerce is happening at such a rapid pace that offsets the conventional model in so many ways.
 On one end, customer expectations are hitting new highs while conventional SLAs are hitting new levels.
 We have no idea what is happening to cost and efficiency.
 But the need to optimize supply chain and logistics operations have never been this acute, thanks to the likes of Amazon and Alibaba.

-The objectives of a delivery management software can be varied, it mostly depends on the problems an enterprise wants to solve.
-In a more general sense, below are some of the primary objectives that a delivery management software empowers enterprises to achieve.
+The objectives of delivery management tools can be varied, it mostly depends on the problems an enterprise wants to solve.
+In a more general sense, below are some of the primary objectives that a delivery management system empowers enterprises to achieve.

 Some ten years back, we would have said it’s a ‘good to have’.
 But with increasing delivery complexities and customers becoming more demanding it’s a ‘must-have’ now.
 Imagine manually planning multiple delivery routes for 1000s of delivery tasks every minute.
 It’s impossible.
-A delivery management software empowers enterprises to rapidly scale operations during peak business days by leveraging crowdsourcing capabilities.
-To satisfy customer expectations and boost profitability there is no iota of doubt that enterprises dependent on supply chain and logistics need delivery management software.
+A delivery management system empowers enterprises to rapidly scale operations during peak business days by leveraging crowdsourcing capabilities.
+To satisfy customer expectations and boost profitability there is no doubt that enterprises dependent on supply chain and logistics need a delivery management system.

-Today there are a plethora of delivery management software tools available in the market.
+Today there are a plethora of delivery management tools available in the market.
 Each tool might be unique but not all of them can address a customer’s unique challenges.
-Enterprises must be extremely cautious while choosing a delivery management software, as a delivery management software’s ability of customization is key.
+Enterprises must be extremely cautious while choosing delivery management solutions, as a delivery management solution’s ability of customization is key.
 FarEye, for instance, empowers enterprises to provide customers with a self-service type delivery model where delivery location and time can be changed on the fly.
 It boosts customer experience by ensuring highly accurate ETAs and shrinks delivery turn-around-time by empowering delivery executives with highly efficient routes.

-Choosing a delivery management software can become a daunting task, especially when there are so many options available in the market.
-But not all delivery management software provides the necessary tools needed to optimize delivery operations.
-Here is a check-list of tools that should be there in your delivery management software.
+Choosing a delivery management system can become a daunting task, especially when there are so many options available in the market.
+But not all delivery software provides the necessary tools needed to optimize delivery operations.
+Here is a check-list of tools that should be there in your delivery management system.

 Machine Learning capabilities can help transportation stakeholders drastically reduce the chances of theft.
-By analyzing historical data, a machine learning-powered delivery management software can trigger alerts in case of unnecessary delays in delivery.
+By analyzing historical data, a machine learning-powered delivery management system can trigger alerts in case of unnecessary delays in delivery.

 By crawling through past data of fleet productivity and route efficiency, ML tools can accurately benchmark KPIs of upcoming deliveries and hence, help businesses generate better SLAs.